Polynomial size linear programs for problems in P: Constructing an LP from pseudocode

 \section{Constructing an LP from pseudocode}

 In this section we introduce a rudimentary pseudocode that can be used for decision problems.
 This pseudocode follows the usual practices of specifying algorithms and the tradition of so-called \emph{register machines} (see e.g.~\cite{CookReckhow}).
 We show how the code can be translated into a linear program, in a way similar to that shown for circuits in the previous section.
-We assume there is a polynomial function $p(n)$ so that the pseudocode terminates within $p(n)$ steps for any input of size $n$.
-We will show that the corresponding LP will also have polynomial size in $n$.
+This translation works for any pseudocode, but since the focus of this paper is on the class $\PP$, we will assume there is a polynomial function $p(n)$ so that the the code terminates within $p(n)$ steps for any input of size $n$.
+In this case we will show that the corresponding LP will also have polynomial size in $n$.

 The pseudocode we use and its translation into an LP is adapted from a proof of Cook's theorem given in \cite{HS78} which is attributed to Sartaj Sahni.
 In Sahni's construction the underlying algorithm may be non-deterministic, but we will consider only deterministic algorithms.
 Furthermore, Sahni describes how to convert his pseudocode into a satisfiability expression.
 Although it would be possible to convert this expression into an LP, considerable simplifications are obtained by doing a direct conversion from pseudocode to an LP.
 In this section, for simplicity, we describe only those features of the pseudocode that are necessary for implementing Edmonds' algorithm for the perfect matching problem.
 Additional features would be needed to handle more sophisticated problems, such as the weighted matching problem.
 For full details, the reader is referred to Section 11.2 of \cite{HS78}.